pettod/charuco-corner-detection/README.md

 3. ```real_time_corner_detection.py```

 Runs real-time ChArUco marker and corner detection.
-It helps during the capturing session to see in real-time how well the markers are detected with different distances and angles related to a camera.
+It helps during the capturing session to see in real-time how well the markers are detected with different distances and angles in relation to a camera.
 Run the code as follows:

 ```
 python real_time_corner_detection.py